bsquizz/ocdeployer/README.md

 ```

 ## Environment file
-By default, the 'NAMESPACE' parameter is passed to all templates which corresponds to the project name.
-You can also define an "environment"
+By default, the following parameters are passed to templates by ocdeployer at deploy time:

+* 'NAMESPACE' corresponds to the project name selected on the CLI.
+* 'SECRETS_PROJECT' corresponds to the secrets-source-project selected on the CLI (default: "secrets")

-file with more detailed variable information.
+You can also define an "environment" file with more customized variable information.
 Here is an example:

 ```yaml
 global: